capeisti/hilla-minimal/README.md

 # A minimal Hilla application with Spring Boot and React

-Project layout contains only 4 necessary files:
+Project layout contains only 3 necessary files:
 - pom.xml (with minimal deps)
 - frontend/index.ts (React entrypoint)
-- frontend/index.html (needed for React to show something)
 - src/main/java/org/samuliwritescode/Application.java (Server backend)

 Everything else will be either generated or are not strictly required.
 Dockerfile is provided for convenience.